 - a.
-Tenured faculty members are expected to document successive contributions to furthering the mission of the institution through their teaching; scholarship, research, or creative activities; and service, including student success activities across those areas of effort, as appropriate. - b.
-For the purposes of the AU Faculty Evaluation System, student success activities (SSA)[is a comprehensive term for faculty activities that 1) enhance student learning and engagement for the learner through continuous improvement of the learning environment, and/or 2) position the learner to be successful in achieving their short-term and long-term academic, career, and personal growth goals.
+Tenured faculty members are expected to document successive contributions to furthering the mission of the institution through meeting expectations for their scholarship, teaching,, service, professional development, and student success activities, and clinical practice across those areas of effort, as appropriate. - b.
+For the purposes of the AU Faculty Evaluation System, student success activities (SSA) is a comprehensive term for faculty activities that 1) enhance student learning and engagement for the learner through continuous improvement of the learning environment, and/or 2) position the learner to be successful in achieving their short-term and long-term academic, career, and personal growth goals.
 Faculty support student success through in- and out-of-class efforts.
-Involvement in SSA is included within the faculty member's allocation of effort in the workload categories of teaching, research/scholarship/ creative work, service, and administration, as applicable.
+Involvement in SSA is included within the faculty member's allocation of effort in the workload areas of teaching, research/scholarship/ creative work, service, and administration, as applicable.
 The inclusion of SSA is appropriate for learners at all levels (e.g., undergraduate, graduate, and professional students and trainees).
-[NOTE: Definitions for the workload categories are found in the Institutional Framework for Faculty Workload].
+[NOTE: Definitions for the workload areas are found in the Institutional Framework for Faculty Workload].
 The standalone student success activities metrics is referenced in AU SSA Guidance 2022.04.18. - c.
 Student Evaluations are required for all faculty whose primary responsibility is teaching.
 For faculty whose primary responsibility is not teaching, the evaluation will focus on excellence in those areas where the individual's major responsibilities lie. - d.
-All tenured faculty members will be reviewed regardless of administrative appointment. - e.
-All evaluations will appropriately reflect the assigned workload and effort assignments. - III.
-Procedures - a.
-All academic units are required to conduct a periodic, regularly scheduled, review of tenured faculty to provide ongoing assessment of teaching through evaluation of instruction, scholarly achievement, research, and service activities of the individuals after they have been granted tenure.
-Each academic unit shall establish written criteria and procedures governing these periodic reviews to ensure transparency in the review process and that workload percentages for faculty roles and responsibilities are factored into the review in a consistent manner, in accordance with the following process.
+All tenured faculty members will be reviewed unless they possess an administrative appointment consisting of .5 FTE or higher. - e.
+All evaluations will appropriately reflect the assigned workload and effort assignments.